Refine-Hackathon/E-Com-Dashboard/README.md

 # E commerce dashboard
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-It is a dashboard for admin to analysis and look up for his sales and profit.
+It is a e-commerce clothing-store where admin can include his products and users can shop online.